Long lines form to get free at-home COVID-19 tests in Mass. as holidays approach

-With such high demand, the lines at places like Manning Field in Lynn are stretching all the way up to the football field and at Tufts Medical Center in Boston, the line wrapped around the block.
+With at-home COVID-19 tests in such high demand, a line of cars at the distribution center at Manning Field in Lynn wrapped around the football field.

-The city of Lynn has 31,000 kits to distribute and those in charge of the operation say they have handed out at least half so far.
+The city of Lynn had 31,000 test kits to distribute and still had some kits left after handing them out to people on Thursday.

-The limit there is one kit per person but each box contains two rapid tests.
-Those who say their holiday celebrations are contingent on a negative test result say this is a huge relief.
+Those who say their holiday celebrations are contingent on a negative test result say getting a COVID-19 test was a huge relief.

 “I need to know if I have it.
 I need to just know.
 I’m freaking out about it.
 My son has it right now at home,” one woman said.
 “I called my doctor, I couldn’t get no appointment to get in there, CVS, Walgreens, nobody had it.”

-Some distribution sites, like the Boston Public Library, have already run out of their test supply.
+Some distribution sites, like the Boston Public Library in Copley Square, have already run out of their test supply.

 People can find an in-person testing location by visiting the state’s website.